 Washington Employment Law

 There are a variety of federal, state, city, and even county laws that regulate employer conduct with employees.
 The purpose of some of these laws is to balance the bargaining power between the employer and the employee, but most are to protect workers from harassment, discrimination, and other wrongful work practices.

 When harassment, discrimination, or other wrongful work practices occur, the first step is to identify the potential laws that may have been violated.
 The second step is to determine what legal avenues are available for compensation or otherwise addressing the wrongful act(s).

-Once we learn about your case, we can explain what laws may be been broken by the conduct that occurred to you, and what your options are for seeking compensation or other corrective action.
+Once I learn about your case, I can explain what laws may be been broken by the conduct that occurred to you, and what your options are for seeking compensation or other corrective action.

 Overview of Key Areas of Employment Law in Washington